Nikolai Markov (politician)

 He became URP leader in 1910 following the departure of Aleksandr Dubrovin and his followers and took over editorship of the pro-Vladimir Purishkevich journal Vestnik Soyuza Russkogo Naroda.
 He had long been associated with Purishkevich and had been a member of his "Union of Archangel Michael", a UPR dissident group.
 He used his position as leader to argue for a restoration of absolutism and in the First World War supported a separate peace treaty between Russia and Germany, even attempting to get the Germans involved in a conspiracy to save the House of Romanov after the revolutions.
 He was close to General Nikolai Yudenich and supported his anti-Bolshevik activity.

 He fled to Germany following the October Revolution and set up the émigré Russian Monarchist Union, although he became more associated with the far right of the monarchist movement when he expressed his admiration for Italian fascism.
 He conspired to have Cyril Vladimirovich, Grand Duke of Russia crowned Tsar, a man whose wife, Viktoria Feodorovna, was close to far right former German Imperial Army general Erich Ludendorff.
 Markov also played a leading role in the conspiracy that resulted in the murder of Constitutional Democratic Party politician Vladimir Dmitrievich Nabokov.
 A devout member of the Russian Orthodox Church, he was involved in the Karlovtsy Sobor, a synod that led to the establishment of the Russian Orthodox Church Outside Russia.

 He published his memoirs, Voiny temnykh sil (Wars of Dark Forces), in 1928 and soon thereafter became a follower of the Nazi Party.
-He would go on to argue that the URP had shared many characteristics with the Nazi Party, although this has been rejected given that the URP was little more than anti-Semitic populism.
-His anti-Semitism grew more pronounced in the 1930s and he undertook lecture tours and propaganda duties for the Nazis on the subject.
+He would go on to argue that the URP had shared many characteristics with the Nazi Party, although this has been rejected given that the URP was little more than antisemitic populism.
+His antisemitism grew more pronounced in the 1930s and he undertook lecture tours and propaganda duties for the Nazis on the subject.
 Markov died in Germany shortly before the war ended.